Skip to main content

 “I think the hardest thing is that, especially around election time, decisions are made, and promises are made just for votes.
 They’re not actually made in the best interest of everyone in the community,” DeMong told CTV News on Monday.

-Now, as the discourse in politically conservative circles — in Saskatchewan and across the country — attempts to recentre abstinence-based addiction care, DeMong says it’s the province’s most vulnerable, many of whom are residential school survivors, who will suffer the most under the new regime.
+Now, as the politically conservative-leaning parties — in Saskatchewan and across the country — return to the idea of abstinence, or recovery-based addiction care, DeMong says it’s the province’s most vulnerable, many of whom are residential school survivors, who will suffer the most under the new regime.

 “They’re selling a picture and promises to people who see, you know, promises of treatment and think, ‘OK, that’ll solve it all’ … there is no plan for the people living on our streets, and it’s become a very easy target for PHR to be blamed for all of it,” she said.